Slipping On Ice: Injury Statistics

 Most industries cannot afford to take time off during the winter.
 And for those industries that work on outdoor projects, the risk of ice related workplace injuries greatly increases.
 Let’s take a look at some American ice injury statistics:

-• 1 million Americans are injured due to slip and fall injuries annually.
-The risk of slip and fall injuries increases dramatically during winter months.
+• One million Americans are injured due to slip and fall injuries annually.
+A large portion of these are falling-on-ice injuries, which spike dramatically during the winter.

 • Slips and falls are the leading cause of lost days from work.